XuminGaoGithub/XuminGaoGithub.github.io/_pages/Swarm_robot.md

 <p style="margin-top:5px; text-align: justify; text-justify: inter-word; text-align-last: left;">
 My primary contribution was the design of a custom STM32-based circuit board specifically for firefly-inspired synchronized flashing experiments.
 The board integrates Bluetooth communication, a camera module, an LCD display, and other modules.
 By leveraging color recognition and Bluetooth-based communication, the system mimics the collective synchronization of flashing behavior observed in natural firefly swarms.
+The team members include Gao Xumin, Li Kan, Leibin.
 The PCB schematics have been released on
   <a href="https://github.com/XuminGaoGithub/An-Intelligent-Human-Robot-Interactive-Mobile-Grasping-Robot-Based-on-Visual-Gesture-Recognition"
      target="_blank"
      style="color:#1a0dab; text-decoration:underline;">